smalik02/DefenseAgainstTheDarkArts/labs/lab05-passwordcracking.md

 Download [crackme.txt](crackme.txt).
 Using password cracker(s) of your choice, crack as many of the passwords that you can and answer the following:

-1. Your pot of passwords here.
-Submit your pot of passwords using username:password format for each password that you crack.
+1. Submit your pot of passwords using `username:password` format for each password that you crack.

 2. What hashing algorithms are used for the accounts?